Diary Major John Kevin Lloyd - 1942-1945 - Part 14

 contract bridge every night.

-Rumours of very heavy army
+Rumours of very heavy enemy

-losses in Libya and an
+losses in Libya and our

 Africa, bombings of Crete,

-Italy, German & Italian
+Italy.
+German & Italian

 occupation of all France